|

 validation.
 See ValidationPolicy for details.

-The certificates you provide will be cached at a document level
+provide will be cached at a document level so this function is

-so this function is efficient even when checking multiple
+efficient even when checking multiple signatures within one

-signatures within one document.
-If you do not provide any
+document.
+If you do not provide any parameters, this function will

-certificates to validate the document.
-Therefore, unless ValidationPolicy is set to EntireChainTrust, or certificates
+Therefore, unless ValidationPolicy is set to

-have been provided using a previous call to this function, calling
+previous call to this function, calling the parameterless overload

-the parameterless version of this function will cause an exception
+of this function will cause an exception to be thrown to indicate

-to be thrown to indicate that there are no certificates to validate
+that there are no certificates to validate against.

-need to do this type of operation, you should use the GetCertificates function and check the
+operation, you should use the GetCertificates function and check the

 certificates yourself.